Chuka, Kenya: Politics

 Chuka and the surrounding area politics were dominated by the Democratic Party that was led by former Kenya President Mwai Kibaki from 1992 to 2002.
 When NARC was formed in 2002, the population shifted their allegiance to NARC.
-If follow then that the local residents shifted to PNU in the contested 2007 elections and overwhelmingly voted for the PNU candidate - Mwai Kibaki.
+It follows then that the local residents shifted to PNU in the contested 2007 elections and overwhelmingly voted for the PNU candidate - Mwai Kibaki.
 In the four elections that Kibaki contested, the area overwhelmingly supported him.

-The Chuka people largely practice Christianity with a small minority as Muslims and traditional religions.
+The Chuka people largely practice Christianity with a small minority of Muslims and traditional religions.
 According to Zaphania Samuel Mumbere, a scholar and an authority in the Chukan's customs, traditions and ways of life, the Chuka people were a close knit society that kept the spirit of the community alive by oral narrations and practices that were passed down generations.